 this site has pages of observations and photographs of the moon and

 planets taken through instruments as small as 2 inch (50mm) aperture, and no

 bigger than 6 inch (150mm).
 Take some time to view the picture pages, and see

 if these images through modest sized telescopes don't convince you.

 Though I've been an amateur astronomer for some 45 years (and a professional

 astronomer for some of that time), I primarily use small and modest sized

-telescopes.
-I've been through aperture fever, having owned up to a 10 inch
+moved up bit at a time.
+I've been through aperture fever, having owned up to a

-behemoth Newtonian on an Equatorial mount, but currently my biggest telescopes
+10 inch behemoth Newtonian on an Equatorial mount, but currently my biggest

 While my 6 inch Newtonians are my big guns, I often use a Meade ETX-90